 Residential property in South Africa includes houses, apartments, townhouses, and more.
-These kinds of properties are bought with the intention to lice in.
+These kinds of properties are bought with the intention to live in.

-Commercial Property in South Africa are buildings and land that are intended for profit-generating activities rather than regular residential purposes.
+Commercial Property in South Africa is buildings and land that are intended for profit-generating activities rather than regular residential purposes.
 These include office, industrial, multifamily, and retail spaces.

 Industrial properties are used primarily for service centre/light industrial/bulk warehouse purposes.

 Another thing to take into consideration when choosing types of property in South Africa is whether the property is a Sectional Title or Freehold.

 Freehold Ownership is when you own a property, which includes the building and the land it is built on, while Sectional Title is the ownership of units or sections within a complex or development such as detached houses, townhouses, flats, or apartments.